erjadi/kubecraftadmin/README.md

 How to run KubeCraftAdmin:

 1. Run the container erjadi/kubecraftadmin passing the external port and the location of your .kube directory.
-The container internally listens to port 8000 and in my case my .kube directory resides in /home/erjadi/.kube
+The container internally listens to port 8000 and in my case my .kube directory resides in /home/erjadi/.kube.
+You can optionally specify one to four namespaces from your cluster using the environment variable *namespaces*
 ```
- docker run -p 8000:8000 -v /home/erjadi/.kube:/.kube erjadi/kubecraftadmin
+ docker run -p 8000:8000 -v /home/erjadi/.kube:/.kube [-e namespaces=mynamespace1,mynamespace2] erjadi/kubecraftadmin
 ```
 2. Start up Minecraft Bedrock Edition
 3. Create a new world with the *Activate Cheats* option turned **on**